Rethora/bestbuy-scalper/README.md

 ## Usage on Linux
 We won't actually bundle program, we will just run it through PYTHON3
 - Build the project
+- Make sure you have "Tkinter" installed on the distro you're using
 - In the root directory of active environment, run the main.py entry file

 ```shell